Florida’s inland platform for AI-scale compute infrastructure.

 Transaction snapshot and project purpose.

-Create a large-format, green, inland Florida hyperscale campus positioned for AI, cloud, colocation, and government-grade demand.
+Create a large-format, green, inland Florida hyperscale campus positioned for AI, cloud, colocation, and government-grade demand, with a reconciled base case and clearly labeled upside scenario.

 Total acres across two Frostproof sites: 472 acres on Hwy 27 and 304.54 acres on Old Fort Meade Road.